 With proper care, lash extensions can last up to six weeks.

 With proper care, lash extensions can last up to six weeks, but as the weeks progress, the extensions will slowly start to shed with the growth cycle of your natural lashes, until you are left with your natural lashes.
-To prolong them from shedding, Richardson suggests avoiding steam or wetting your lashes for the first 48 hours after the application.
+To keep them from shedding, Richardson suggests avoiding steam or wetting your lashes for the first 48 hours after the application.
 “You can of course wash your face and take a shower, just make sure no water actually touches your lashes,” she says.
 Additionally, avoid rubbing your eyes or playing, picking and excessively touching your lashes.

 Refill and Removal Process

 If most of your extensions have shed, but you want to still maintain your lush lash look, consider getting extension refills.
 “Getting refills takes more skill and expertise than getting a full set because the lashes are now grown and have shed from different areas of the lid, so your technician must have a trained eye to create symmetry for the same look from the initial eyelash set you got,” says Richardson.
-Refills are recommended every 2-3 weeks to keep lashes looking full, and using a conditioning serum, like Envious Lashes Luxuriating Lash Conditioning Serum ($75), in between appointments will help lashes reach their full potential.
+Refills are recommended every two to three weeks to keep lashes looking full, and using a conditioning serum, like Envious Lashes Luxuriating Lash Conditioning Serum ($75), in between appointments will help lashes reach their full potential.

 The process is really simple if you wish to get lash extensions removed.
 “We apply a thick paste on the extensions, where the paste starts to break down the bond after five minutes, and the extensions are gently massaged away using a lint-free applicator,” says Richardson.
 It can take between 20 minutes to an hour and does not cause harm to your natural lashes.